lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 - These angels are responsible for ordering the work of all other angels.
   Their name implies actual, real authority.
-- The relationship between the way Dominions operate and the abilities the nephilim gain is indirect, and one of several places that suggests flawed undersatnding.
+- The relationship between the way Dominions operate and the abilities the nephilim gain is indirect, and one of several places that suggests flawed understanding.
 - God creates by decree - He spoke and the world was made.
 The nephilim are not capable of true creation, but have authority only over the _form_, but not the substance, of the material world.
 They can thus by their magic transmute the form of one thing to another.
 - This will be temporary unless the change is "locked" in place